jsonDoge/clipboard/Refactoring.md

 ## Your Explanation Here

 Function is behaving unexpectedly when a literal 0 is provided as paritionKey, which is likely a bug.
 Adding extra if checks.

+Reverse event checking if.
+Reversing it will allow to return early.